 Broadband and dial-up services are available on Munda.
 Mobile phones and Solomon Telekom SIM cards are available from the Telekom office in Munda.

-ANZ Bank in Munda has an ATM with Cirrus and Maestro.
+ANZ Bank and BSP Bank in Munda has an ATM with Cirrus and Maestro.

 Tours and Activities